-12.1 COMMON DEFINITIONS
+12.2 COMMON DEFINITIONS

-12.1.1 Time format
+12.2.1 Time format

 Times are represented in the SGR-ReSI receiver using GPS weeks and seconds.
 The meta-data is calculated through converting the time to UTC with the applicable GPS-UTC offset.
-At the start of the TDS-1 mission, the offset was 16 seconds and was increasing to 17 seconds on the 1st July 2015.
+At the start of the TDS-1 mission, the offset was 16 seconds and was increasing to 17 seconds on the 1st July 2015, then to 18 seconds on 1st January 2017.